tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Positive

 - Transactions are allowed to be prioritized by the application.
+- Transactions are allowed to be gossiped by priority.
+- Allows future replace-by-priority functionality.

 ### Negative

-- Additional bytes sent over the wire due to new fields added to `ResponseCheckTx`
+- Additional bytes sent over the wire due to new fields added to `ResponseCheckTx`.
+- Possible decreased throughput performance due to the necessity of various read and write locks, e.g. sorting when either gossiping or evicting transactions.
 - It is possible that certain transactions broadcasted in a particular order may pass `CheckTx` but not end up being committed in a block because they fail `CheckTx` later. e.g. Consider Tx<sub>1</sub> that sends funds from existing